slavitto/get-test/README.md

 # get-test
-This app is a prototype of error handling system for software testing developed using ColdFusion/CFML and MySQL database.
+This app is a prototype of bug tracking system for software testing developed using ColdFusion/CFML and MySQL database.
 The application is ready to deploy with ColdFusion server.

 Database files: